gradgrind/fetrunner/README.md

 ## Running the tool

+Important: The FET command-line executable must be runnable by calling "fet-cl", i.e. it must be in the user's PATH.

-It can be run with just the source file as argument:
+`fetrunner` can be run with just the source file as argument:

 ```
 ./fetrunner path/to/fetfile.fet